Applying for a House in Multiple Occupancy (HMO) licence

 The application process

-A licence must be applied for before a property is occupied by five or more people.
+A licence must be applied for before a property is occupied by five or more people, who share facilities and are unrelated.
 However, if your property is already occupied by five people and does not have a licence, apply immediately as provided the licence criteria are met a licence may still be granted.

 A licence fee per 5 units of accommodation is £809.00 and an additional £32.00 is charged for each extra unit of accommodation.